Livery company: Other companies and organisations

 Neither the Company of Parish Clerks nor the Company of Watermen have applied or intend to apply for livery status, which remains a long-standing City tradition.
 This is granted by the City Corporation in effect to control a company.
-The Watermen and Parish Clerks are governed by statutes and royal charters with responsibilities outside the city.
+The Watermen and Parish Clerks are governed by statutes and royal charters with responsibilities outside the City.
 The Company of Watermen and Lightermen was established by Act of Parliament in 1555 to regulate the watermen on the River Thames responsible for the movement of goods and passengers and remains the only ancient City guild to be formed and governed by Act of Parliament.
 They are then strictly not 'companies without livery' at all but simply 'companies'.

+The Guild of Beadles are the engaged officials of primarily the City Livery Companies but is also open to those from the Ward Clubs, formed of both Hall and "Peripatetic" Beadles, and therefore are a recognised Guild within the City.
+Its primary function is to raise money for the Lord Mayor's charities, their own charities, as well as provide both social and supportive engagement with those within the Guild.
+It also assists the clerks of the Livery Companies by find replacements, both in an emergency and long term.

-The Ward Beadles of the City of London are the elected officials, not representatives, of the City wards so have constitutional standing.
+The Ward Beadles of the City of London are the elected officials, not representatives, of the City Wards so have constitutional standing.
 They are associated together for mainly communications and social activities; they are a corps rather than a guild.

+City Livery Club, founded in 1914, is a livery-oriented organisation of over 1000 members based at Bell Wharf Lane near Southwark Bridge.
+The club's motto is uniting the livery, promoting fellowship.

-The City Livery Club, the Guild of Young Freemen and the Guild of Freemen of the City of London, whilst not being livery companies, are popular clubs amongst the freemen of the City.
+The Guild of Young Freemen and the Guild of Freemen of the City of London, whilst not being livery companies, are popular associations amongst the freemen of the City, with the young freemen being open to those under the age of 40.

-The Honourable Company of Freemen of the City of London of North America (headquartered in Toronto, Ontario, Canada) represents Freemen and Liverymen of the City of London who reside in North America.
+The Honourable Company of Freemen of the City of London of North America (headquartered in Toronto, Ontario, Canada) represents Freemen and Liverymen of the City of London living in North America.

 The Southwark Manors

-The City Corporation of London remains lord of three manors at Southwark (Guildable, King's and Great Liberty).
-These are membership organisations for those areas which are the jurors of their manorial courts.
-They are not in any way guilds as are not related to trading and occupational activities.
-These courts retain legal-standing under the Administration of Justice Act 1977.
+The City Corporation of London retains the lordship of three manors in Southwark (Guildable, King's and Great Liberty).

+Now membership organisations, members are eligible to serve as ceremonial officers or jurors in their relevant manorial jurisdiction.
+These courts retain legal-standing under the Administration of Justice Act 1977, being in no way guilds never having been related to trading and occupational activities.

+Former livery companies

+Guilds which at one point attained the status of livery companies and have since ceased to exist include the following: